kubernetes/community/sig-creation-procedure.md

 * k8s-sig-foo-pr-reviews
 * k8s-sig-foo-api-reviews

-Note that there is no need for a k8s-sig-foo user.
+There is no need for a k8s-sig-foo user.

+NOTE: We have found that Github's notification autocompletion finds the users before the corresponding teams.
+To avoid this, you might want to try naming the users differently, such as `k8s-mirror-foo-*` instead of `k8s-sig-foo-*`.

 Example: